jopemachine-arvis/arvis/documents/workflow-develop.md

 # How to write workflow

+:video_camera: Check this [video tutorial](https://www.youtube.com/watch?v=VHddWNPjlp8) for overview how to create arvis-workflow

 ## Support hotload

 All changes in workflow, plugin folders's changes are being watched and reflected when they are created.